alanasp/ghc-gsoc/docs/users_guide/glasgow_exts.rst

 The ``WARNING`` pragma allows you to attach an arbitrary warning to a particular function, class, or type.
 A ``DEPRECATED`` pragma lets you specify that a particular function, class, or type is deprecated.
-There are two ways of using these pragmas.
+There are multiple ways of using these pragmas.

 -  You can work on an entire module thus: ::